Our Team

 Uendjii Black

-Uendjiundja Black is a 30 year old, first year Masters in Development Policy student from Namibia.
-Her prior academic pursuits through the University of Cape Town focused on Organizational Psychology and Social Policy & Management, which in turn influenced her to see politics and the outcomes of political activities through the lens of organizational behavior and strategic human capital management.
+Uendjiundja Black is a Master’s in Development Policy student at GU’s McCourt School of Public Policy.
+Originally from Namibia, she earned her undergraduate degree at the University of Cape Town, where she studied Organizational Psychology and Social Policy & Management.
+This academic foundation shaped her perspective on politics, allowing her to analyze governance and political outcomes through the lens of organizational behavior and strategic human capital management.

 Brennan Gallagher